IshikaNimade/IshikaNimade/README.md

 ---

 <h1 align="center">🤝 Let's Collaborate</h1>
 Excited to connect with fellow developers, designers, and innovators.
-Let's work together to build amazing mobile experiences that make a difference.
+Let's work together to build amazing web experiences that make a difference.
 Reach out and let's create something awesome! 🚀📱

 ---